-Due to the competitive nature of the academic environment, Bishop Dwenger High School recognizes the top ten students in the graduating class.
+Due to the competitive nature of the academic environment, Bishop Dwenger High School recognizes the Top Ten students in the graduating class.
 No other class rank is given.
-To be considered for valedictorian or salutatorian, a student must have completed at least six semesters at Bishop Dwenger and may not have been at another school at any time during their junior or senior year.
-The student may not have an expulsion or otherwise asked to leave Bishop Dwenger on his/her record to be recognized as top ten or named valedictorian or salutatorian.
-A second offense of academic dishonesty makes a student ineligible to be valedictorian or salutatorian or recognized as top ten.
+To be considered for Valedictorian or Salutatorian, a student must have completed at least six semesters at Bishop Dwenger and may not have been at another school at any time during his/her junior or senior year.
+The student may not have an expulsion or otherwise asked to leave Bishop Dwenger on his/her record to be recognized as top ten or named Valedictorian or Salutatorian.
+As stated above in the Academic Honesty Policy, a second offense of academic dishonesty will also make a student ineligible to be Valedictorian or Salutatorian or recognized as top ten.